1,000+ Opportunities

 Emailing grants is a great way to keep a copy of the current details so that when you are ready to start seeking funding you already know where to go

-Based on current listing details, eligibility includes: The New Mexico Department of Homeland Security and Emergency Management (NMDHSEM) is the only eligible entity to apply to FEMA for SHSP funds.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: The New Mexico Department of Homeland Security and Emergency Management (NMDHSEM) is the only eligible entity to apply to FEMA for SHSP funds.
+Confirm the full requirements in the official notice before applying.